ucsdlib/github-reports/README.md

 To Use:
 1. `./open_issues.rb`
-2. Open up the generated `open_issues.confluence` page and do a select all + copy
+2. Open up the generated `open_issues.report` page and do a select all + copy
 3. Follow instructions in [Embedding Report Data in Confluence](#embedding-report-data-in-confluence) section